singhp1992/react-boilerplate/README.md

-# react-boilerplate
+# React-Boilerplate

-boilerplate for future react apps
+Boilerplate for Future React Apps

-How it started
+How It Started

-1. in iterm
+1. In *iterm*

             yarn global add create-react-app

             create-react-app boilerplate

-2. cd into boilerplate, in iterm
+2. cd into boilerplate, in *iterm*

             yarn add redux react-redux redux-thunk